 The beautiful Salmon mountains at Williams Lake was the site for the family reunion.

 We went to Springfield Illinois while we were at Nauvoo and got to see alot of the museums about Abraham Lincoln.
 It is his 200th birthday this year.
 Anyway, on one of the books we bought on CD was a wonderful story about a group of men the fought with Ulyssys S. Grant, they proved themselves so valiant and committed to the cause and firm in their resolve that they became known as the "True Blue Core".
 It gave me the idea that our family can be "True Blue".
 We wanted to honor Brian and his family for their sacrifice also.
+Lots of opportunity to be together and have fun and eat!

 Thanks to Ryan's Uncle Jim Bob, we had a great place to hang out and we brought the motorhome for a few extra beds and storage.